mejasonatkinson/playground-docker/docker-crash-course-tutorial--the-net-ninja.md

 ## [Docker Crash Course #10 - Volumes](https://www.youtube.com/watch?v=Wh4BcFFr6Fc&list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7&index=10)

+Images when created are read only

+`docker ps -a`

+`docker start myapp_container`

+`docker run` will generate a new container,

+`docker start` will start a existing container.

+Need a new image each time you make a change to the code..
+Which means destorying and recreating the image.

+OR you can use Volumes

+In the Dockerfile

+`FROM ...`

+`RUN npm install -g nodemon`

+`CMD ["npm", "run", "dev"]`

+package.json

+`"scripts": {`
+    `"dev": "nodemon -L app.js"`
+`},`

+(for windows you need the extra flag -L)

+`docker build -t myapp:nodemon .`

+`docker stop myapp:nodemon`

+`docker run --name myapp_container -p 4000:4000 --rm -v {absolutePath}:/app -v /app/node_modules myapp:v1`

+Docker compose, improves this process.

 ## [Docker Crash Course #11 - Docker Compose]()

 ## [Docker Crash Course #12 - Dockerizing a React App]()